tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/产品简介/产品概述_intl_en.md

 ## Features

 COS provides both enterprises and individual users with a suite of features, including data management, remote disaster recovery, data access acceleration and data processing for diverse use cases.
-For more information, please see [Feature Overview](https://intl.cloud.tencent.com/document/product/436/8186).
+For more information, please see [Features](https://intl.cloud.tencent.com/document/product/436/8186).

 ## Concepts